Taking A Road Trip Through The Baltic’s – Plus VISA FREE St Petersburg and Minsk

 Ever dreamt about visiting Russia but thought the visa process was too complicated?
 Not anymore!
 A cheap overnight ferry from Tallin can get you up to 72 hours Visa Free in Russia’s European city, St Petersburg.
 Read more on how and what to see once you get there below.

-Getting from Tallin to Riga is easy via public transport if you can’t afford the hefty one way car rental fees.
+Getting from Tallin to Riga is easy via public transport if you can’t afford the hefty one way car rental fees for a Baltic road trip.
 Take a bus like the Lux Express for a quick and comfortable 4 hour ride.
 Alternatively spend a day exploring with a one way tour, breaking the journey up with sights along the way.

 Latvia immediately feels a lot more ex Soviet than Estonia.
 Big concrete buildings, large boulevards with imposing monuments.
 There’s a lot going on and no wonder as it’s the largest city of the three Baltic countries.